Digital-Theatre/SSO/TROUBLESHOOTING.md

 1. Clear cache and cookies.
 If you need instructions how to do this, please refer to https://clear-my-cache.com/
 2. Restart your computer
-3. Try a difference browser
+3. Try a different browser

 If the issue persists, please follow these steps to send information to Digital Theatre+.